-- The side pieces will have a square cut at the bottom where they meet the stool, and a 45-degree miter cut at the top.
+3. In the side pieces, cut a square at the bottom where they meet the stool, and a 45-degree miter cut at the top.

-- The top piece of molding has a 45-degree miter cut on each side that matches up with the two side pieces.
+4. In the top piece of molding, have a 45-degree miter cut on each side that matches up with the two side pieces.

-Once the drywall is painted along with the new molding, no one but you will know it isn’t a fully cased window.
+5. Paint the drywall along with the new molding, and no one but you will know it isn’t a fully cased window!

 Videos You May Like

 |How to Cut an Out of Square Miter Joint||Installing Crown Molding the Easy Way||Cleaning Window Screens||Easy DIY Custom Molding|